-In March 2021, we issued and sold in a public offering 25,000,000 shares of our common stock at a price per share to the public of \$5.75, including the full exercise by the underwriters of an option to purchase additional shares of common stock, or (March 2021 Offering).
+In March 2021, we issued and sold in a public offering 25,000,000 shares of our common stock at a price per share to the public of \$5.75, including the full exercise by the underwriters of an option to purchase additional shares of common stock, or the March 2021 Offering.
 We received net proceeds of approximately \$134.9 million after deducting underwriter discounts and commissions and offering expenses.

-As of March 31, 2021, we had cash and cash equivalents of \$268.5 million.
-We believe that our cash and cash equivalents as of March 31, 2021 will enable us to fund our operating expenses and capital expenditure requirements into the fourth quarter of 2022.
+As of June 30, 2021, we had cash, cash equivalents, and available-for-sale securities of \$249.0 million.
+We believe that our cash, cash equivalents, and available-for-sale securities as of June 30, 2021 will enable us to fund our operating expenses and capital expenditure requirements into the fourth quarter of 2022.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently anticipate.

 The ongoing COVID-19 pandemic has caused federal, state, and local governments to implement measures to slow the spread of the outbreak through quarantines, strict travel restriction and bans, heightened border scrutiny and other measures.
 We are following, and will continue to follow, recommendations from the U.S. Centers for Disease Control and Prevention as well as federal, state, and local governments regarding working-from-home practices for non-essential employees.
-As a result, we have modified our business practices, including implementing a work from home policy for all employees who are able to perform their duties remotely and restricting all nonessential travel, and we expect to continue to take actions as may be required or recommended by government authorities or as we determine are in the best interests of our employees, and other business partners in light of COVID-19.
+As a result, we have modified our business practices, including implementing a work from home policy for all employees who are able to perform their duties remotely.
+We expect to continue to take actions as may be required or recommended by government authorities or as we determine are in the best interests of our employees, and other business partners in light of COVID-19.
 The full extent of the impact of COVID-19 on our business, results of operations and financial condition will depend on future developments that are highly uncertain, including the length and severity of this pandemic, the actions taken to contain it or treat its impact and the impact on our clinical development, employees, vendors and suppliers, all of which are uncertain and cannot be predicted.
 We will continue to monitor the situation closely.